Hiroshi Abeysinghe: International playing career

 As a player, Abeysinghe represented the Sri Lankan national team between 1999 and 2006.
-She played as an all-rounder, batting right-handed and bowling right-arm off-spin.
+An all-rounder, Abeysinghe batted right-handed and bowled right-arm off-spin.

 She was a member of the Sri Lanka Women's cricket team for the visiting Pakistan team, and for the tour of India in 1999.

 Abeysinghe made her international debut at the 2000 Women's World Cup in New Zealand.
 She played in all seven of her team's matches, and made 186 runs to finish as Sri Lanka's leading run-scorer.
-Her highest score was 57 runs from 116 balls against England, while she also made 52 from 112 balls against Ireland.
+Her highest score, 57 runs from 116 balls, came against England, while she also made 52 runs from 112 balls against Ireland.

 After the World Cup, Abeysinghe next played at One Day International (ODI) level in January 2002, in a series against Pakistan.
 She equaled her personal best in the first match of the series, making 57 runs from 65 balls, and in the fourth match made what was to be the highest score of her ODI career, 71 not out from 103 balls.
 Also in 2002, she toured New Zealand in 2002 for the Indoor Cricket World Cup Tournament.

 In 2003, she toured West Indies for the International Women's Cricket Tournament.

 Abeysinghe was Vice Captain for the Sri Lanka Women's Cricket Team when they played the touring England Team in Sri Lanka in 2005.
 She was also part of the national team that toured Pakistan for the Women's Cricket Asia Cup in December 2005.

 Hiroshi Abeysinghe finished her international career after the 2006 Women's Asia Cup in India, having played 31 ODIs in total.